 During setup, OSC staff test accounts may be added to the project for troubleshooting purposes.

-Access: We suggest that students consider connecting to our OnDemand portal to access the HPC resources.
+We suggest that students consider connecting to our OnDemand portal to access the HPC resources.
 All production supercomputing resources can be accessed via that website, without having to worry about client configuration.
-We have a guide for new students to help them figure out the basics of using OSC; included are basics on getting connected, HPC system structure, file transfers, and batch systems.
+We have a guide for new students to help them figure out the basics of using OSC.

-Resources: We currently have three production clusters, Pitzer, Ruby, and Owens, with Nvidia GPUs available.
+We currently have two production clusters, Pitzer, and Owens, with Nvidia GPUs available.
 All systems have "debug" queues, during typical business hours, that allow small jobs of less than 1 hour to start much quicker than they might otherwise.